MartinThoma/clana/docs/file-formats.md

 ## Specification

 * One label per line
-* It is a CSV file with `;` as a delimiter and `"` as a quoting character.
+* It is a CSV file with `;` as the delimiter and `"` as the quoting character.
+* The first value is a short version of the label.
+It has to be unique over all short versions.
-* The first value is a long version of the label.
+* The second value is a long version of the label.
 It has to be unique over all long versions.
-* The second value is a short version of the label.
-It has to be unique over all short versions.

 ## Example